biocypher/biochatter-paper/manuscript.md

 Additionally, biomedicine demands greater care in data privacy, licensing, and transparency than most other real-world issues [@doi:10.48550/arXiv.2401.05654].

 Computational biomedicine involves many tasks that could be assisted by LLMs, such as the interpretation of experimental results, the design of experiments, the evaluation of literature, and the exploration of web resources.
-To improve and accelerate these tasks, we have developed BioChatter, a platform for communicating with LLMs specifically tuned to biomedical research (Figure @fig:overview).
+To improve and accelerate these tasks, we have developed BioChatter, a platform optimised for communicating with LLMs in biomedical research (Figure @fig:overview).
 The platform guides the human researcher intuitively through the interaction with the model, while counteracting the problematic behaviours of the LLM.
 Since the interaction is mainly based on plain text (in any language), it can be used by virtually any researcher.